Morristown Pool Accident Attorney

 A pool is a welcomed luxury as temperatures rise.
 Anyone from, or living in New Jersey, knows that the heat and humidity can be excruciating in the hot summer months.
 Many people stay indoors with air condition while others venture out and go for a swim at a public pool or a friend’s house.
 Pools are made to be enjoyable but they can become a danger to anyone if due care is not taken in ensuring the safety of the swimmers or guests.
 People are often injured in and around pools caused by diving accidents or drowning.
 In the United States, statistics show that drowning is a daily reality that could have been avoided had adequate precautions been taken.

 According to the Centers for Disease Control and Prevention (CDC), ten people die every day from unintentional drowning.
 Two out of every ten drowning deaths involve children under the age of 14.
 One in five people, who die as a result of drowning, are children.
 Adults and children are at risk for drowning and there any number of reasons, some of which can be avoided, as to why people drown.

 At The Law Offices of Michael P. Burakoff, we have extensive experience working with victims and their families facing catastrophic injuries from in swimming pool accidents and recovering full and fair compensation through personal injury claims of all kinds in towns across Morris County and Sussex County.
-Call our Morristown office or our Newton office to discuss your unique needs and concerns regarding any kind of serious injury in a free and confidential consultation with our legal team today.
+Call our Morristown pool accidents attorney to discuss your unique needs and concerns regarding any kind of serious injury in a free and confidential consultation with our legal team today.